IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/localization/localize-strings.md

 ### Additional metadata

-String resources defined in TomTom IndiGO, which are visible to the end user, have additional metadata.
+String resources defined in TomTom Digital Cockpit, which are visible to the end user, have additional metadata.
 This provides additional context per string resource to facilitate translations.
 For
 example: